 System dashboards (internal)

 Dashboards showing the "health" of the products hangs in the office and updates continually.
-(The above example features fictional data.)
+(This example features fictional data.)

 System messages (internal)

 Email summaries of response themes, trends, and other data are automatically sent to internal product leadership.

 Our organization uses Slack heavily, so I created Slack channels that automatically send in customer feedback so stakeholders can see discuss feedback as it comes in.

 We have dashboard pages for every product that stakeholders can explore and query.
 (Again, the data is fictional.)

 The system is used on a continual basis by Qualtrics stakeholders at every level.
 Customer issues are frequently addressed, and just as importantly, everyone at the company has the ability to remain connected to how customers.

 This system was so impactful I was encouraged to speak about it.
 Below are a couple of examples of external information-sharing I've done on the system.

 Check out the case study I wrote for Boxes & Arrows (click to read):